The Ancestry of Hannah Strader

 Jacob Strader Frame accompanied his brother-in-law Robert Trickle to Delta County, CO in 1880.
 Jacob was by then in his mid-twenties.
 He is not known to have married or become a father.
 In the 1947 letter, Juliette Savage includes Jacob on the list of the cousins who died of tuberculosis; however, a conflicting note written in the early 1910s by his double first cousin Rachel Webb states Jacob drowned in Colorado.

 Rhoda Cathryn Frame was the child upon whom Polly came to lean at the end of her life.
 In some ways this was inevitable.
 With the exception of Rachael Swearingen Wells, no other child of Polly survived past the mid-1880s.
 Rhoda was born in 1858 and spent her whole upbringing on the Clarno Township farm.
 In 1877, she wed Charles Edward Whitehead.
 The Whiteheads as a whole share a number of other genealogical ties to the Martin/Strader clan, but this union was the most direct example of the connection.
 The pair settled as newlyweds on a Clarno Township farm not too far from Polly and Silas’s property, but far enough to have a bit of a cushion between them.
 This farm was to be their home for all of Rhoda’s remaining forty-six years of life, after which Charles lingered there until retiring in his mid-seventies (in 1929 or 1930).
 Rhoda and Charles produced just three children, a son who died either at birth or in infancy, and two daughters, Blanch and Naoma.
 They also get credit for raising Rhoda’s first cousin Benjamin Franklin Eveland from the age of eleven to adulthood.
 (For more on that, see the Margaret Strader section below.)
-Just when she and Charles took in elderly Polly is not absolutely certain.
-Polly does not appear as a member of their household in the 1895 Wisconsin state census, which was recorded after Silas Frame had been dead a year.
-However, by 1900 she was there, and would remain until her final days.
-Rhoda was one of the lucky ones to avoid tuberculosis and whatever other misfortunes claimed so many of her generation before the turn of the century, but in the end her luck ran out.
+Rhoda and Charles took in elderly Polly at about the turn of the century, within half a dozen years after the death of Silas Frame.
+The old widow would remain until death.
+Rhoda was one of the lucky ones to avoid tuberculosis and whatever other misfortunes claimed so many of her generation, but in the end her luck ran out.
 While visiting her daughter Blanch 12 November 1923, Rhoda stepped off a curb in Brodhead, WI.
 Her eight-year-old grandson, Ralph Roderick, spotted an on-coming automobile in time to leap back out of the way, but Rhoda was struck.
 She died almost instantly.

 Ellen Frame appears in the 1860 census at the age of two months, proof that her birth was in March or April of 1860.
 Florence Behrens’s notes say Ellen died in infancy.